AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Click **Applications > Featured Apps**.
 1. Click **Salesforce**.
 1. On the Salesforce app page, note the Application id (also known as client id) and the client secret mentioned in the description.
-1. Click **Approve **and your app must be approved successfully.
+1. Click **Approve** and your app must be approved successfully.
 1. Click **Developer Resources > Access Tokens for Testing and Development**.
 1. In the Get OAuth Code section, the Client ID and scope must be set to - admin:read,admin:write.
 Click **Submit**.
 1. In Get Refresh Token, enter the Client ID and Client secret.
 Click **Submit **and note the refresh token.

 ### Create account in Salesforce app

 1. Create an account on the Salesforce sign-up page.
 You must create a Salesforce account in developer or enterprise edition.
 [Developer signup URL](https://developer.salesforce.com/signup).
-Ensure that you must use the email ID to sign up for Salesforce that you’d used for Learning Manager.
+Ensure that you must use the email ID to sign up for Salesforce that you'd used for Learning Manager.
 1. Verify your account via the verification email.
 1. Create a password and sign into Salesforce.
 1. Note the Salesforce url after login (For eg, site.lightning.force.com)